 The best CV samples contain relevant and up-to-date information such as:

-Remember to include your full name, nationality, residential address, telephone number and email address.
+Remember to include your full name, nationality, telephone number and email address.
+You may leave out your residential address for privacy reasons unless required.

 76% of CVs with an unprofessional email address get overlooked, so make sure to include your contact details in your job applications.
 Avoid including redundant information such as religious beliefs and salary history.

-Starting with your latest qualification, state the institution and duration of your attendance with the month and year (i.e. Jan 2019 – Mar 2021).
+Begin listing your education details, starting with your latest qualification, and state the institution and duration of your attendance with the month and year (i.e. Jan 2019 – Mar 2021).

 A common misconception among jobseekers is that only paid stints make the cut as valid job experiences.
 This cannot be further from the truth.
 Internships, job shadowing, part-time jobs and other forms of employment opportunities can be listed.